zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/two-way-matching.md

 Matching results are displayed with the following icons:
    - Green ticks indicate fully matched quantities.
    - Green equal signs indicate fully matched prices.
    - Yellow icons indicate unmatched items or price variances.
-You can review and action these discrepancies in line with you business's process.
+You can review and action these discrepancies in line with your business's process.

 ![](../images/CleanShot%202025-03-07%20at%2007.25.09@2x.png)